Chapter 19 Statistical Sample Quotas Using Clustering Model

 2. Run the model with those desired population parameters.

-3. Look at the map to see the number of animals that need to be tested without finding a positive case to ensure there is a high probability that disease prevalence in the population is at or below your desired level.
+3. Look at the map to see the number of random animals that need to be tested without finding a positive case to ensure there is a high probability that disease prevalence in the population is at or below your desired level.

-20.5 Parameters Needed to Execute the Model
+19.5 Parameters Needed to Execute the Model

 • Reference name: Label the run.